anuragc-arista/arista-ssh-agent/README.md

 $ go run .
 ```

-This will promp for your LDAP credentials and create a socket named `agent.sock`` in the current directory.
+This will prompt for your LDAP credentials and create a socket named `agent.sock`` in the current directory.

 In another terminal, try using the agent to connect to localhost: